Private hire driver licence conditions

 (b) Any animal belonging to or in the custody of any passenger, which in the driver's discretion may be conveyed in the vehicle, shall only be conveyed in the rear of the vehicle,

-The driver shall if requested by the hirer provide a written receipt for the fare paid.
+The driver shall if requested by the hirer provide a written receipt for the fare paid and driver details.

 The driver shall not, whilst driving or in charge of the vehicle;

-(a) Tout or solicit any person to hire or be carried for hire in any private hire vehicle,
+(b) Stand or ply for hire or solicit on a road or other public place, any person to hire or to be carried for hire in any private hire vehicle,

-(b) cause or procure any other person to tout or solicit any person to hire or be carried for hire in any private hire vehicle.
+(c) Cause or procure any other persons to tout or solicit on a road or other public place any person to hire or be carried for hire in any private hire vehicle,

-If the driver is permitted or employed to drive a private hire vehicle of which the proprietor is someone other than himself, he shall, before commencing to drive that vehicle, deposit his private hire driver's licence with that proprietor for retention by him until such time as the driver ceases to be permitted or employed to drive the vehicle or any other vehicle of his.
+If the driver is permitted or employed to drive a private hire vehicle of which the operator is someone other than himself, he shall, before commencing to drive that vehicle, deposit his private hire driver's licence with that operator for retention by him until such time as the driver ceases to be permitted or employed to drive the vehicle or any other vehicle of his.

-The driver shall notify the Council in writing of any change of residential address during the period of the licence prior to such change taking place.
+The driver shall notify the Council in writing within 48 hours of any change of residential address during the period of the licence prior to such change taking place.

 The driver's badge must be worn in a position where it may be seen at all times.
-The driver shall, upon the expiry, revocation or suspension or renewal of this licence, forthwith return to the Council the driver's badge issued to him by the Council.
+The driver shall, upon the expiry, revocation or suspension or renewal of this licence, return to the Council the driver's badge within 7 days issued to him by the Council.

 The driver shall notify the Council in writing as soon as possible and, in any event within 14 days of any illness or injury affecting in any way his fitness to drive.